 I grew up in the 60’s and 70’s and went to college determined to change the world.
 I graduated with a degree in social work, 8 years later I went back to school and earned a second bachelor’s degree in communication arts.

 By now I was married, we had a son who was nine years old and we were living on 40 acres of ponds, woods and wetlands, that reminded me of Holzhausen Park.
 I wanted our son to know the magic of living in nature among the trees.
+This land and the hundreds of trees that lived here held my heart as I began my healing journey with more clarity.

 The day after 9/11, I felt the collective fear and confusion of what was happening in the United States and abroad.
 I found myself pleading with the universe to help me fulfill my soul’s purpose.
-I wondered again how I could help people understand each other better?
+I wondered how I could help people understand each other better?

 In that exact moment, I had a vision of the tree spirit as the Tree of Life.
 My body became electrified at the thought of untangling the roots of world belief to find common ground.
 I spent every moment from that point on researching world belief from 40,000 BCE to present day within each continent.
 When I felt overwhelmed by all the information I asked for guidance and saw a mandala.
 I researched mandalas and discovered that it is a spiritual art form and the archetype for wholeness.
 I could now feel the wisdom of the tree spirit awakening within me.